awsdocs/amazon-kendra-developer-guide/doc_source/data-source-zendesk.md

 --------

-# Using a Zendesk data source<a name="data-source-zendesk"></a>
+# Zendesk<a name="data-source-zendesk"></a>

 Zendesk is a customer relationship management system that helps businesses automate and enhance customer support interactions\.
-If you are a Zendesk user, you can use Amazon Kendra to index your Zendesk support tickets, ticket comments, ticket attachments, help center articles, article comments, article comment attachments, guide community topics, community posts, and community post comments\.
+You can use Amazon Kendra to index your Zendesk support tickets, ticket comments, ticket attachments, help center articles, article comments, article comment attachments, guide community topics, community posts, and community post comments\.

 You can filter by organization name if you want to index tickets that are only within a specific organization\.
 You can also choose to set a crawl date for when you want to start crawling data from Zendesk\.